charliecalvert/CloudNotes/Assignments/Aws/SystemCheckRefactor.md

 </main>
 ```

-The key point is the JavaScript JSX expression {radioWeb}.
+The key point is the JavaScript JSX expression {radioLocal}.

 And we handle it like this: